agardnerIT/killercoda_tutorials/problem-enrichment/step1.md

 # Preparation

-Please create a DT API token with the following permissions:
+Create a DT API token with the following permissions:

 1. `events.ingest` (Ingest events)
 2. `WriteConfig` (Write configuration)

 # Install OneAgent
-Please install a Dynatrace OneAgent and set the hostgroup to `at-demo-enrichment`.
+Install a Dynatrace OneAgent and set the hostgroup to `at-demo-enrichment`.

 # (optional) Forgotten to Set Host Group?